AndCake/zino/README.md

 		<comment-form></comment-form>
 		...

+The `{{%...}}` is an extension to the Mustache syntax.
+You can learn more about that over in the Mustache Enhancements section of this documentation.
-The style attribute is used for it.
-It makes more sense defining the style attribute in order to style an element rather than saying it should be of a specific class.
+The style attribute is used for styling the element.
+It makes more logical sense of employing the style attribute in order to style an element rather than saying it should be of a specific class.

 We also have the option of combining multiple defined styles into one style for a tag.
 We're going to do this in our comment component: